Warren-s-Education/Python/README.md

 # Python
 A repository for practicing Python that is linked to my Jira 'Education' project.
-It is not intended for branches to be merged with the main branch.
-Each branch relates to some increment of learning.
+Each branch relates to some increment of learning, and it is not intended for branches to be merged with the main branch.

-For example, these branches relate to specific increments of learning:
+For example, these branches relate to specific increments of learning and will remain unmerged, even when completed.

 ed-28-properties
   Real Python article